Best Gifts to Give Your Spouse!

 Swap date night babysitting with another couple.
 Go for a walk on the beach or a hike in the woods instead of a pricey dinner out.
 Sit on the back porch with a favorite board game.
 (Ladies, there are a million cheap date ideas on Pinterest…go nuts!)

 Some of you might say that your honeymoon phase is over.
-Only because you choose it to be so.
+Ahh….only because you choose it to be so.
 We all have a choice to put time and effort into our marriages in order to keep that spark going…in order to “keep that love alive.”

 In order to stay fully connected to your spouse, you need TIME.

 Not fancy gifts, family vacations, or even a double date with another couple.
 Quality time for just the two of you.